Beginner sock knitting: Sockalong successes

 So what now?
 Well, the Sockalong is far from over.
 New people are joining in all the time and are more than welcome.
 The tutorials will always be on the blog so there’s no rush and no time limit.
 I’m always happy to answer questions, whether here on the blog or in the Facebook or Ravelry groups.
 I love seeing people discover that knitting socks isn’t beyond them after all.

-I’m also working hard on a book and Kindle version of the Sockalong because not everyone wants to be online all the time.
+I’m also working hard on a book and Kindle version of the Sockalong tutorials because not everyone can or wants to be online all the time.
 I’m hoping it won’t be much longer before there’s some progress that I can show you; so far it’s all on the computer which isn’t very exciting to photograph!
 Lucy has very kindly said that she would welcome a Winwick Mum Sockalong meet-up in the Knit n Natter Lounge at Yarndale this year which I think would be a lovely idea – it would be wonderful to see some of the socks in the flesh – er – yarn!
 (Plus, it’s an ideal opportunity to stock up on even more sock yarn!)
 She even said there would be a place to string up sock bunting if we felt inspired to create some so I’d welcome your thoughts on that.